mmkuang/grayclhn.github.io/102/index.md

 Recommended resources
 ---------------------

-* I've typically assigned Krugman and Wells's *Macroeconomics* as the main reading for the class.
-There's also a study guide avaiable for the book that is pretty good.
+* I’ve typically assigned Krugman and Wells’s *Macroeconomics* as the main reading for the class.
+There’s also a study guide avaiable for the book that is pretty good.
-* Martha Olney's *Macroeconomics as a second language* is a great resource as well.
+* Martha Olney’s *Macroeconomics as a second language* is a great resource as well.

 ### Less mathematically technical overviews